haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 *Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
 This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*

 *Hint 2: When creating a buffer for the roads, don't forget to make your outputs permanent in between processing
-- No we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the roads themselves, the 55 dB noise zone, and the build up areas.
+- Now we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the roads themselves, the 55 dB noise zone, and the build up areas.
 	- We can do this using the *Difference* tool, read its description, what does it do?
-	- In short, it ouputs the parts of the input layer that fall outside the overlay layer.
+In short, it outputs the parts of the input layer that fall outside the overlay layer.
-	- So we need to run this for all our areas that we do not want, similar to last time we run *Difference* and then run it again with its output and the next criteria
+	- So we need to run this for all our areas that we do not want, similar to last time we ran *Difference* and then run it again with its output and the next criteria
 		- Use *Selected features only* again where necessary
 - Once we have the final suitable areas we need to determine which have at least 5000m2 of free building space
 	- Look atly include ones near the airport area.
 A buffer or “Select by location” -tool’s buffering parameter can be helpful.
 Creating a buffer for all of the roads is unnecessary and takes a lot of time to process.*